 A tip to avoid tourist traps: follow locals!

-Trastevere is located on the west bank of the Tiber, south of the Vatican.
-The bad news is that the district is not accessible by metro… so you’ll have to walk, or take the bus or tram!
+The district of Trastevere is located on the west bank of the Tiber, south of the Vatican.
+The bad news is that this little corner of Rome is not accessible by metro… so you’ll have to walk, or take the bus or tram!

 Trastevere is served by bus lines 23, 280 and 780 and tram line 8.